webmindml/.ddd/README.md

 .ddd abstraction layer to encapsulate WebGPU 3D integration with other language libraries incuding python and nodejs<br />
 .ddd prounounced "three-d"<br />

-# Proposal for .ddd as a 3D abstration components library to encapsulate WebGPU to reduce complexity in 3D and machine learning model programming<br />
+# Proposal for .ddd as a 3D abstraction components library to encapsulate WebGPU to reduce complexity in 3D and machine learning model programming<br />

 Introduction to WebGPU Components with .ddd Abstraction<br />
 # Abstract<br />